lukas-walker/4d-holographic-tutorials/README.md

 - In the Player settings, switch on the Supported Device Family > Holographic
 - In Preferences > External Tools select VS as External Script Editor

+8. First Steps

+Checkout https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/input-simulation/input-simulation-service?view=mrtkunity-2021-05.
+You can find sample scenes with the content in the MRTK example directory.
+I think to play around with all of these features is the best way to learn the logic of MRTK.
+Also checkout the Object MixedReality Toolkit in each scene.
+It controls the profiles that in turn control the behavior of the application.
+(E.g. Input > Articulated Hand Tracking lets you choose where the hand mesh should be visualized when there is a articulated hand tracked in the scene (e.g. when you press the space bar in game mode)).

+I also added a cube and a script to the sample scene (in the scenes folder).
+It's very simple, check it out :)

+Important note: when you first open a script from Unity in VS2022, it will tell you to install additional stuff in VS. This is required e.g. for debugging code.

 ## Resources

 MRTK Documentation https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/